Frequently Asked Questions

 Provably Fair: How We Guarantee Every Unbox Is Legit

 At Supabox, trust is non-negotiable.
-Every spin, every prize, every outcome is powered by a Provably Fair system—so you can enjoy the thrill of unboxing, knowing the result is locked in before the animation even begins.
+Every unboxing, every prize, every outcome is powered by a Provably Fair system—so you can enjoy the thrill of unboxing, knowing the result is locked in before the animation even begins.

 What Is Provably Fair?